Lisa the Veterinarian

 "Lisa the Veterinarian" is the fifteenth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 589th episode of the series overall.
+The episode was directed by Steven Dean Moore and written by Dan Vebber.
 It aired in the United States on Fox on March 6, 2016.

+In this episode, Lisa works as a veterinarian intern after saving a raccoon while Marge earns extra money cleaning up crime scenes.
+Michael York guest starred as Dr. Budgie.
+The episode received mixed reviews.